Idaho Sports Betting

 Idaho Sports Betting Outlook

-Sports betting in Idaho is illegal and there are no efforts underway at this time to change that.
-Idaho is one of just a few states in the Union that have expressed little-to-no interest in even exploring the possibility of legalization.
+Idaho is one of just a few states in the Union that have expressed almost no interest in exploring the possibility of legalization.

 Shortly after the decision, Idaho Assistant Chief Deputy Attorney General Brian Kane said in an interview that the odds of legalized Idaho sports betting were long.